kxue43/misc-technical-notes/fedora39_post_install.rst

 This page covers the necessary steps after installing a fresh Fedora 39 distribution.
 In particular, it deals with the cannot-wake-from-suspension issue caused by NVIDIA drivers.

-In the following steps, we assume an initial system update has been performed, either via Terminal or Gnome Software.
+In the following steps, we assume an initial system update has been performed, either via Terminal or GNOME Software.

 DNF Configuration
 ---------------------